aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.QuerySyntax.md

 Do not assume every Aerospike record has every bin.
 Treat bin/type information as observed/inferred because Aerospike is schemaless.

+Important native mode connection inference and precedence rule:
+In native Aerospike C# client mode, infer baseline connection values (host, port, TLS, auth, and policy defaults) from current connection/cluster metadata when available.
+Apply precedence in this order: explicit user request values > explicit values already present in generated code > inferred connection defaults.
+Do not overwrite explicit user-requested policy values such as timeout, loginTimeout, user, password, tlsPolicy, or authMode with inferred defaults.
+Preserve explicit namespaceName and setName values already present in generated code unless the user explicitly asks to change them.
+Use inferred metadata only to fill missing native connection values.

 ### Important Generated Script Summary and Comment Rule